-Day 30 - Prayers on the Hilltop : Rabanal del Camino to Molinaseca
+Day 30 - Prayers at Cruz de Ferro : Rabanal del Camino to Molinaseca

 At one point Foncebadon must have been prosperous, but today at least a 1/3 to 1/2 of the structures are in ruins.
 This is not to suggest that the village is rundown or unappealing.
 Instead, Foncebadon is a quiet, undeveloped and largely unimproved village which has maintained its historical dignity and beauty.
 As we explored, goats skittered on the nearby walls of old houses and local children played in the fields.

-With our second breakfast complete, our group struck out past the ruins of the church of San Salvador and the Hospital de San Juan as well as a number of wooden crosses placed at the side of the path.
+With our second breakfast complete, our group struck out past the ruins of the church of San Salvador and the Hospital de San Juan as well as several wooden crosses placed at the side of the path.

 "Lord may this stone, a symbol of my efforts on the pilgrimage,